Neuroscientists Reveal a New Theory of Dreams and Why They Happen

-Neuroscientists’ new theory of dreams suggests that we dream to make better sense of our experiences.
+Neuroscientists’ new theory of dreams suggests that we dream to understand our experiences better.
 Dreams have fascinated humans throughout history, and the question of why we dream remains a mystery.
 However, new research within the scientific community seems to have gotten closer to the answer.

-The hypothesis published May 14 in the journal Patternssuggests that our dreams help our brains better generalize our daily experiences.
+The hypothesis published May 14 in the journal Patterns suggests that our dreams help our brains better generalize our daily experiences.
 Neuroscientists have many other theories, but the abstract nature of dreams themselves has contradicted previous hypotheses.
-This research, however, gets to the heart of the matter, taking an objective rather than conceptual approach.
+This research, however, gets to the heart of the matter, taking an objective rather than a conceptual approach.

 Dr. Erik Hoel, a research assistant professor of neuroscience at Tufts University, reveals a new theory of dreams.
 He calls it the overfitted brain hypothesis, which states that the brains of organisms fit too well to their daily exposure to stimuli.
 In turn, this causes poor generalization and overfitting.
 Dr. Hoel believes dreams serve as a way to correct the brain’s generalization errors.
 Dreams help the brain “zoom-out” to get a clearer picture of life’s experiences.